Perumthachan (film) explained

 Plot

-In this story based on a Kerala legend, a pious and disciplined master carpenter of a supposedly mixed-caste, moves easily in his world, building temples and then carving the stone statues which embellish them.
-He is at home in his traditional world, at peace with his inner self and the social mores of the time.
-By contrast, his son is of rebellious nature and questions the traditional social hierarchies of the time.
-He falls in love with the daughter of a royal household which ultimately leads to his demise.[3]
+In this story based on a Kerala legend, a pious and disciplined master carpenter of a mixed caste, Perumthachan, moves effortlessly in his world, constructing temples and carving intricate stone statues.
+He is content with his life, at peace with himself and the social norms of the time.
+In contrast, his son, Kannan Vishwakarman, has a rebellious nature and questions the traditional social hierarchies.
+Kannan falls in love with the daughter of a royal household, which ultimately leads to his downfall.

 Cast